nareshmadhur/GenAI_JobAssist/README.md

     -   **Separation of Concerns**: By keeping AI prompts and logic separate from the UI, the application is easier to maintain.
 Prompt engineering can be done independently of UI development.
     -   **Observability**: Genkit includes a development UI (`genkit start`) for tracing and debugging AI calls, which is invaluable for refining prompts.

+#### 3. Firebase for Authentication and Data Persistence

+-   **Decision**: **Firebase Authentication** is used for user sign-up and login.
+User data (saved jobs and bios) is stored in **Cloud Firestore**.
+-   **Reasoning**: This provides a secure, scalable, and fully-managed backend without requiring a custom server.
+    -   **Authentication**: Firebase Auth offers a robust, easy-to-implement solution for user management.
+    -   **Data Syncing**: Firestore allows for seamless data persistence.
+When a user logs in, their locally stored data is merged with their Firestore document, enabling them to access their saved work from any device.
+For users who are not logged in, the application gracefully falls back to using the browser's `localStorage`.

-#### 3. AI Co-pilot: Two-Step Enrichment
+#### 4. AI Co-pilot: Two-Step Enrichment

--   **Decision**: The AI Co-pilot uses a two-step process for handling user requests.
-First, a dedicated "enrichment" flow (`enrich-copilot-prompt.ts`) translates the user's raw query into a detailed, context-aware prompt.
-This enriched prompt is then sent to the main generation flow (`generate-co-pilot-response.ts`).
+-   **Decision**: The AI Co-pilot uses a two-step process.
+First, an "enrichment" flow (`enrich-copilot-prompt.ts`) translates the user's raw query into a context-aware prompt.
+This is then sent to the main generation flow (`generate-co-pilot-response.ts`).
 -   **Reasoning**: This architecture has two main benefits:
-    1.  **Higher Quality Responses**: The enrichment step acts as a "planner," ensuring the final AI model has all the necessary information (bio, job description, chat history) to generate a concise, accurate, and well-formatted response suitable for the sidebar UI.
+    1.  **Higher Quality Responses**: The enrichment step acts as a "planner," ensuring the final AI model has all necessary information to generate a concise, accurate response suitable for the sidebar UI.
     2.  **Improved Transparency**: The enrichment flow also generates a user-facing "thinking" message (e.g., "Okay, planning to rewrite the summary...").
-This message is displayed in the UI as a persistent step, giving the user insight into the AI's reasoning process.
+This gives the user insight into the AI's reasoning process.

-#### 4. State Management with React Context
+#### 5. Global State Management with React Context

 -   **Decision**: A global state is managed via React Context (`src/context/app-context.tsx`).
--   **Reasoning**: A simple, centralized context is sufficient for this application's needs.
-It holds shared state like the user's `bio` and the Co-pilot's `chatHistory`, making it available to any component in the tree.
-This avoids prop-drilling and keeps the main page components cleaner.
-The user's input (job description, bio, generated results) is also persisted in `localStorage` to prevent data loss on page refresh.
+-   **Reasoning**: A centralized context is sufficient for this application's needs.
+It holds shared state like authentication status, user data (`savedJobs`, `savedBios`), and the Co-pilot's `chatHistory`.
+This avoids prop-drilling and keeps page components cleaner.
+The context also manages the hybrid data storage strategy, interacting with either Firestore or `localStorage` based on the user's auth state.